Kayanja2023/AI-RESEARCH-AI-MARKETING/Research.md

 AI image generation uses deep learning models trained on vast datasets of images paired with descriptive text.
 When a user provides a text prompt describing desired visual elements, the AI model interprets the description and generates corresponding images.
 The system learns patterns, styles, compositions, and relationships between visual elements from its training data, enabling it to create novel images matching specified criteria.

 **Campaign Management:**
-AI campaign management systems collect data from multiple sources—customer interactions, campaign performance, market signals—and apply machine learning algorithms to identify patterns and relationships.
+AI campaign management systems collect data from multiple sources, customer interactions, campaign performance, market signals, and apply machine learning algorithms to identify patterns and relationships.
 These insights feed predictive models that forecast outcomes and optimization algorithms that automatically adjust campaign parameters to improve performance against defined objectives.

 ### Core Components